JonJagger/cyber-dojo/docker-server.md

   * the `unit_test_framework` entry in the languages' `manifest.json`
-    file is the name of the function inside `OutputParser.rb` which is used to determine if the output from running `cyber-dojo.sh` in your container on the current files parses qualifies as a red traffic-light, an amber traffic-light, or a green traffic-light.
+    file is the name of the function inside `OutputParser.rb` which is used to determine if the output from running `cyber-dojo.sh` in your container on the current files qualifies as a red traffic-light, an amber traffic-light, or a green traffic-light.
     There are lots of examples in
     [cyberdojo/app/lib/OutputParser.rb](https://github.com/JonJagger/cyberdojo/blob/master/app/lib/OutputParser.rb)